Things New and Old

 "Being justified freely by His grace through the redemption that is in Christ Jesus."

 This is Legal Justification in the court of God the Judge.
-By God's free grace one stands justified in the court of heaven, once and for all eternity.
+By God's free grace, one stands justified in the court of heaven, once and for all eternity.

 "Being justified freely by His grace through the redemption that is in Christ Jesus."

 The Legal Justification through the redemption of Christ at the cross is applied to each elect personally at effectual calling, thus bringing about Vital Justification.
-What was legal become vital and personal.
+What was legal became vital and personal.
 Imputed righteousness is applied personally to each elect at his effectual calling out of the state of sin and death to that of grace and eternal salvation.

 "Abraham believed God, and it was accounted to him for righteousness.'

 This is Experiential Justification in the court of one's conscience.
 By faith in the finished work of Christ one stands justified in the court of his own conscience that he is indeed a child of God.
-The Scriptures declares, 'The just shall live by faith."
+The Scriptures declare, 'The just shall live by faith."
 Therefore by faith in Jesus Christ, one's conscience is confirmed and assured that he is indeed a justified man by the free grace of God.

 "Ye see then how that by works a man is justified, and not by faith only."